CountryBoy0ner/Microservices-Orchestrator/README.md

 - OpenAPI JSON: `http://localhost:<service-port>/v3/api-docs`

 (Exact paths/ports depend on the service configuration.)
+API-Gateway Does not have its own specification!
+---
 ## Quick start (Docker Compose)

 From the repository root: